zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

       ("NS IP from parent").

-4. Obtain the IP addresses of the [in-bailiwick] name servers from the *child zone*:
+4. Obtain the IP addresses of the [in-bailiwick] name servers from the *Child Zone*:

-   1. Obtain the set of name server names for the *child zone* from the *child zone* itself by using [Method3].
-From that extract the [in-bailiwick] name servers.
-If there are no such name servers, skip the steps to extract IP address from *child zone*.
+   1. Obtain the set of name server names for the *Child Zone* from the *Child Zone* itself by using [Method3].
+   2. Extract the [in-bailiwick] name servers.
+If there are no such name servers, skip the steps to extract IP address from *Child Zone*.
-   2. Obtain the set of NS IP for *child zone* from [Method4].
-   3. For each NS IP query the *child zone* for the [in-bailiwick] name server names for A and AAAA.
+   3. For each [in-bailiwick] name server names create one A query and one AAAA query.
+   3. Obtain the set of NS IP for *Child Zone* from [Method4].
+   4. Send the A and AAAA queries created above to each NS IP.
-   4. If there is no response from the server emit *[CHILD_NS_NO_RESPONSE]* and go to next server (see above).
+   5. If there is no response from a server emit *[CHILD_NS_NO_RESPONSE]* and go to next server (see above).
-   5. If there is response from the server, but not expect response, emit *[CHILD_NS_FAILED]* and go to next server (see above).
+   6. If there is DNS response from the server, but not an authoritative answer with RCODE NOERROR or NXDOMAIN, emit *[CHILD_NS_FAILED]* and go to next server (see above).
-   6. If a delegation (referral) to a sub-zone of child zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+   7. If a delegation (referral) to a sub-zone of *Child Zone* is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
-   7. Ignore non-referral responses unless AA flag is set.
-Cached data is not accepted.
+   8. Extract the IP addresses from A and AAAA records from responses that have the AA flag set if the owner name matches the that of the of the query
-   8. Tag the data as "NS IP from child".
+   9. Tag any extracted data (A and AAAA) as "NS IP from child".

 5. Compare the IP address for the [in-bailiwick] name servers from *NS IP from parent* with *NS IP from child*